Film Club is a chance for our members to discuss the content of films and documentaries that in some way relate to the need for reform.

 All will be from 6:00pm to 7:00pm UK time, via Zoom

-If you have any queries about any of the below events, please contact Harvey, our Interim Head of Events.
+If you have any queries about any of the below events, please contact George, our Interim Head of Events.

 |Date||Film||How to access the film if you wish to watch it|